LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/exercises/_index.md

 ### Create a Dashboard

+We are introducing dashboards to you now so that you can easily publish your work, but you should know that there are best practices for dashboards that you will cover in a later chapter.

 Click on the `Dashboard` tab at the top of your workbook and click `New Dashboard` or click on the `New Dashboard` button on the bottom of your workspace.

 1. Drag and drop your existing `Sheets` into the dashboard view.